Is Meta a Buy Now – forecast for META shares in 2026

 Management provided a relatively confident outlook for Q4 2025, implying continued strong business momentum.
 The company expects revenue in the 56–59 billion USD range, representing year-on-year growth of 18–22%.
 Such a pace suggests ongoing recovery in the advertising market and resilient demand from both large brands and small businesses.

-At the same time, Reality Labs is expected to report a slight revenue decline in Q4 compared with Q3.
-This is explained by the fact that Quest headset sales peaked in Q3 due to channel stocking and new model launches.
+At the same time, Reality Labs is expected to report a slight decline in revenue in Q4 compared with Q3.
+This is explained by the fact that Quest headset sales peaked in Q3 due to channel stocking and the launch of new models.
 Meta anticipates that Q4 sales will stabilise but will not act as a key growth driver.

-On 28 January, Meta released its Q4 2025 results for the period ended 31 December.
+On 28 January, Meta released its Q4 2025 results for the quarter ended 31 December.
 Below are the key figures compared with the same period in 2024:

 • Revenue: 59.89 billion USD (+24%)